Kiali helps you define, validate, and observe the connections and microservices of your Istio service mesh.

 You can jump back to the main graph and continue where you left off.

 Want to get a quick summary of anything in the graph?
 Select any node with a single-click and the side panel provides a brief summary for that component.
 This includes:

 Links to fully-detailed pages

 Response Code breakdowns.

-Or, click on the graph background and the side panel provides an overall summary for the entire graph.
+Or, click the graph background and the side panel to view an overall summary for the entire graph.

 Graph: Traffic Animation

 Kiali offers several display options for the graph, including traffic animation.